kapteyn-astro/kapteyn/SPHINX/maputilstutorial.rst

    Manipulated headers and data can be written to a FITS file with method :meth:`maputils.FITSimage.writetofits`.

+We use the method with external headers also to create all sky maps.
+In the next example we demonstrate how a graticule is created for an all sky map.
+You will find examples about plotting data in these plots in the document about all sky maps.

+**Example: mu_allsky_single.py - Using Python dictionary to define all-sky map**

+.. plot:: EXAMPLES/mu_allsky_single.py
+   :include-source:
+   :align: center

 The data from a FITS file is stored in a NumPy array.
 Then it is straightforward to maniplate this data.
 NumPy has many methods for this.